a-cabello/BashScripts/README.md

 <h2><b>htbmachines</h2></b>
 <b>How do I try it?:</b>

-1: Clone the repository:
+(1) Clone the repository:
 ```bash
 git clone https://github.com/a-cabello/BashScripts.git
 ```
-2: Run it knowing you have different options:
+(2) Run the script knowing you have different options:

 ```bash
 ./htbmachines.sh